MichaelEight/QuizAI/Docs/readme.md

 - Spaced repetition learning with configurable question pool
 - Progress tracking with learning and accuracy bars
 - Dark theme UI with modern design
+- **Fully responsive** - works on desktop, tablet, and mobile devices
 - Settings persistence in localStorage
 - Quiz progress saved across page reloads
+- **Quiz Library** - save and organize your quizzes for later use

 ### Learning Assistance